Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Conclusion

 In Section \ref{subsec:ittybitty}, we considered a qualitatively different, nonreflective mollification of the singularity in the Itty-Bitty Blender spacetime.
 This was specified via an explicit metric (\ref{eqn:blendermetric}) placed on $\mathbb R^2 \times T^2$ which is asymptotic to that of a radiation-dominated FLRW geometry, so that the blender's nontrivial topology may be smoothly adjoined to the radiation-dominated era in standard cosmology.
 While time-orientable, this spacetime admits closed timelike curves localized in the interior of the blender at the ``beginning" of the universe.
 The nature of the blender automatically resolves the horizon problem, but Hawking's Theorem \ref{thm:hawking2} suggests that the metric cannot be modified to respect the strong energy condition while remaining geodesically complete.
 An interesting open question, Question \ref{quest:modify-blender}, is whether a modification could respect the more physical dominant energy condition while remaining complete.

 In Section \ref{subsec:trumpet}, we discussed that one may avoid both the constraints of certain variants of Hawking's theorems and any causal pathologies by passing to the universal cover of the blender, the Eternal Trumpet spacetime.
-This spacetime is endowed with the same metric (\ref{eqn:blendermetric}), so it is still completely nonsingulary and asymptotic to a radiation-dominated FLRW geometry, but it is also topologically trivial and globally hyperbolic, the strongest available notion of causally well-behaved.
+This spacetime is endowed with the same metric (\ref{eqn:blendermetric}), so it is still completely nonsingular and asymptotic to a radiation-dominated FLRW geometry, but it is also topologically trivial and globally hyperbolic, the strongest available notion of causally well-behaved.
 The effective cosmological slices in this model provide examples of general relativistic initial data sets which are arbitrarily small perturbations of FLRW initial data sets and which admit a past Cauchy development that is smoothly extendible to a complete and globally hyperbolic spacetime.
 Known theorems provide no obstruction to there being a modification to the Eternal Trumpet's metric which respects the dominant energy condition while remaining timelike complete, suggesting Question \ref{quest:modify-trumpet}.
 If one seeks to satisfy the strong energy condition as well, known results force one to look between the blender and the trumpet, leading to Question \ref{quest:modify-between}.

-While there remains a good deal of physics to be done to place any of these pictures of cosmology on comparable footing to (or to interweave them with) the standard inflationary paradigm underlying $\Lambda$CDM, we hope to have demonstrated here that, singularity theorems notwithstanding, the immense breadth of general relativity affords a great variety of potential structures for the early universe that may be worthy of deeper consideration.
+As interesting as the present observations are, there remains a good deal of physics to be done to place any of these pictures of cosmology on comparable footing to (or interweave them with) the standard inflationary paradigm underlying $\Lambda$CDM, or to extract any unique observable signatures.
+Nonetheless, we hope to have demonstrated here that, singularity theorems notwithstanding, the immense breadth of general relativity affords a great variety of potential structures for the early universe that may be worthy of deeper consideration.